aave4107/Virtual-Machine-and-Network-Traffic-Examination/README.md

 Since I am creating two VMs and examining the traffic between those two, I will create a Virtual Network within the Resource Group to hold the two Virtual Machines.

-The Second Virtual Machine is a Linux VM, then I attach it to the same Virtual Network that the Windows one is in.
+The Second Virtual Machine is a Linux VM, and I attach it to the same Virtual Network that the Windows one is in.

 Next, I examine the traffic between the two VMs
 ![Screenshot 2025-05-28 112133](https://github.com/user-attachments/assets/8fdb0f2d-f68a-4be1-9258-6a29f33eb96b)